lihuencarranza/lihuencarranza/README.md

 ### **Hi there 👋 I'm Lihuén**

-🌱 I’m Software Engineering student at the University of Buenos Aires (FIUBA)
+🌱 I’m Software Engineering student at the University of Buenos Aires (FIUBA) ✈️ Currently doing an exchange with the University of Bologna (UNIBO)

+🚀 Looking for job opportunities and new projects

 ⚡ Fun fact: People say that I literally look like my profile picture